BenMSmith/BenMSmith.github.io/_posts/2022-01-18-mystery-hunt-2022-stuff-i-wrote.md

 also, all of the recipes from this are real recipes, slightly modified.
 I am so excited to bring a Rupjmaizes Kartoujums to every party I get invited to this year now that I’ve learned how delicious it is [and how easy it is to make](https://www.bookspace.world/puzzle/a-handful-of-dishes/solution/)

-(spoilers on the puzzle at that link).
+spoilers on the puzzle at that link.

 ## Whoston: **[THIS IS NOW A PUZZLE](https://www.bookspace.world/puzzle/this-is-now-a-puzzle/)**